JavaFXpert/quantum-toy-piano-ibmq/README.md

 By default the **Use simulator** checkbox is selected, but to indicate that you want to use a real quantum computer, deselect the checkbox.
 Also by default, the starting note of the melody in your composition will be in the C pitch class.
 You may choose a different starting note (either D, E or F) by selecting it from the on-screen piano keyboard.
 As mentioned earlier, the ending note in both the melody and harmony staves will be of the same pitch class as the starting note of the melody.
-Choosing a different starting note puts your your composition into a different [musical mode](https://en.wikipedia.org/w/index.php?title=Musical_mode), giving it a different quality or feeling.
+Choosing a different starting note puts your composition into a different [musical mode](https://en.wikipedia.org/w/index.php?title=Musical_mode), giving it a different quality or feeling.

 The buttons labeled **Species** refer to three of the five [species of counterpoint music](https://en.wikipedia.org/wiki/Counterpoint#Species_counterpoint).
 Fig. 1 is an example of third species counterpoint, insofar as it meets the requirement of having four notes in one staff against one note in another staff.
 Figs. 5 and 6 show example quantum computer performances of first and second species counterpoint (to the extent that they meet the note against note, and two notes against one note, requirements respectively).